40 Happy Facts That’ll Make Your Day a Little Better

 Fact: Ducks shake their tails when they’re happy.

 They tend to do it when eating or drinking water.
-Talk about loving food.
+Happiest while eating?
+How relatable.
 Speaking of food, here are some outrageous facts about food you’ll think are made up.

 Fact: A town in Alaska had a cat as mayor.